Which Metal Is Not Magnetic

 Conclusion

 While many associate metals with magnetism due to the prominent ferromagnetic properties of iron, cobalt, and nickel, a significant number of metals are not magnetic in a practical sense.
 Diamagnetic metals, although technically possessing a small negative magnetic susceptibility, show an extremely weak repulsion from magnetic fields, making them effectively non-magnetic in everyday applications.
-Understanding the different types of magnetism – diamagnetism, paramagnetism, ferromagnetism, and antiferromagnetism – allows us to appreciate the diversity of magnetic behavior in metals and clarifies why some metals are not attracted to magnets.
+In practice, understanding the different types of magnetism – diamagnetism, paramagnetism, ferromagnetism, and antiferromagnetism – allows us to appreciate the diversity of magnetic behavior in metals and clarifies why some metals are not attracted to magnets.
 This knowledge is essential in various scientific and engineering fields, allowing for the selection of appropriate materials for specific applications based on their magnetic properties.